Milazzo11/MIDPEM/README.txt

-  will often throw a built-in Discord "rate limit" error -- this is unfortunately not something that can be avoided, and the recommended solution is to create auxiliary helper scripts to iterate through devices and execute individual commands with built-in delay ]
+  will often throw a built-in Discord "rate limit" error -- this is unfortunately not something that can be avoided, and the recommended solution is to create auxiliary helper scripts to iterate through devices and execute individual commands with built-in delay; alternatively, multiple bot tokens can be generated and used on the different systems to bypass the rate limit ]

 =========
 Commands: